 |1/4 corner common to Sections 30/29 of 1N10W on Bayocean|

 This monument survived, while the others did not, because it served as the "Initial Point" for Bayocean Park.
 When the Potters drew up their subdivision plat in 1906, this was the place from which all lots were surveyed.
-If you download the plat map, and zoom in, you'll see it at the far west end of 22nd Avenue.
+Zoom in on the plat map and you'll see it at the far west end of 22nd Avenue.
 The Government Reservation border is the line dividing Sections 29 and 30.

 |Samuel Snowden GLO Field Notes April 1, 1857|